 The procurer shall award points based on the improvement in life cycle performance of the main building elements listed in Table b in comparison with a reference building or other competing designs.
-This shall be according to either option 1 (based on EPDs) or option 2 (based on an LCA) as presented below.
+This shall be according to option 2 (based on an LCA) as presented below.
 The basis for the comparison and the option to be used shall be specified in the ITT.

-Table 1b.
+Table b.
 Scope of the building elements to be evaluated

-New-build Renovation

-The structural frame, - External walls,

-including beams, cladding and

-columns and slabs insulation

-- External walls, Re-roofing and

-cladding and insulation

-insulation - Windows

-- Floors and ceilings Where additional floors or

-Internal walls building extensions are

-Windows proposed that account for

-- Roofs >25% of the existing

-useable floor area, the list

-of new-build elements

-shall also apply.

-5a a.55 app.y.
+Ne w-build Renovation - - - Foundations and substructures The structural frame, including beams, columns and slabs External walls, cladding and insulation Floors and ceilings Internal walls Windows - External walls, cladding and insulation - Re-roofing and insulation - Windows Where additional floors or building extensions are foreseen that account for >25% of the existing useable floor area, the list - Roofs of new-build elements shall also apply.